Updated May 12, 2020: Information about Coronavirus (COVID-19)

 Please visit www.maineresponds.org to register as a volunteer to provide services during a disaster or emergency situation.

 Southern Maine Agency on Aging is continuing to operate its Meals on Wheels program.
+As of April 7, they have been able to meet the needs of their clients for meal delivery but are continuing to accept volunteer applications for other opportunities.
 If interested in volunteering, please contact them at https://www.smaaa.org/volunteer/newvolunteers.html

 The Maine Council on Aging is creating a central place for information so that service providers of all kinds can more easily tap into local efforts to help older people during this crisis.
 Click here to take a few minutes to let the Maine Council on Aging know if you have a community response program that is responding to the needs of older residents.
 They are particularly interested in food, socialization, pharmacy pick-up and daily check-in programs.